digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Next, you will configure Knative Eventing to respond to GitHub events, and finally trigger the Tekton CI/CD pipeline.

-## Step 7 - Configuring Knative Eventing
+## Step 6 - Configuring Knative Eventing

 Knative has a very powerful eventing system builtin.
 Tekton has some primitives builtin to react on external events, such as the [EventListener](https://tekton.dev/docs/triggers/eventlisteners).
 But, because Knative Eventing is already installed, why not benefit from it?
 It is far more advanced and flexible than what Tekton has to offer.
 On the other hand, it's also a very good exercise to discover and test the Knative Eventing component.

 Before continuing, it's important to understand some important Knative Eventing concepts used in this guide:

 1. [Sources](https://knative.dev/docs/eventing/sources) - main purpose is to define (create) event producers.
 In this tutorial the [GitHubSource](https://github.com/knative-sandbox/eventing-github) type is used as a producer of GitHub events.
-When working with GitHubSources, you can also filter and react on specific events (such as `push` events, for example).
-It can also manage webhooks for you automatically via the GitHub API (a personal access token must be provided with the appropriate permissions).
+When working with `GitHubSources`, you can also filter and react on specific events (such as `push` events, for example).
+It can also manage webhooks for you automatically via the [GitHub API](https://docs.github.com/en/rest) (a personal access token must be provided with the appropriate permissions).
 2. Event delivery mechanisms, such as [Simple Delivery](https://knative.tips/eventing/delivery-methods/simple-delivery/), [Complex Delivery](https://knative.tips/eventing/delivery-methods/complex-delivery/).

-This guide is using a simple delivery mechanism, where a GitHubSource filters and fires the Tekton CI/CD pipeline EventListener on push events.
+This guide is using a `simple delivery mechanism`, where a GitHubSource filters and fires the Tekton CI/CD pipeline EventListener on push events.
 The GitHubSource component is available via the [eventing-github](https://github.com/knative-sandbox/eventing-github) Knative project.
 The official version doesn't support Kubernetes v1.22 and up at this time of writing (there is a [open PR](https://github.com/knative-sandbox/eventing-github/pull/229) to address this issue).
 This repository provides a functional [github-eventing-v1.4.0](assets/manifests/knative-eventing/github-eventing-v1.4.0.yaml) manifest that you can use (based on the fixes from the original PR).

 Please follow below steps to install `github-eventing` in your cluster: